Skip to content

 MCP servers communicate over two transport types:

-• SSE / Streamable HTTP — connects to a remote server over HTTP (great for shared corporate tools)
+SSE / Streamable HTTPConnects to a remote server over HTTPShared corporate tools, cloud-hosted services

 Here's an example configuration that adds three MCP servers: